cliffjsgit/class8-slides/slides.md

 +++++

 One of the simplest ways for programs to maintain their data is by reading and writing text files.
 We have already seen programs that read text files; in this chapter we will see programs that write them.
-An alternative is to store the state of the program in a database or with a module, pickle.
+An alternative is to store the state of the program in a database or with a module, shelve.

 +++++